rtCamp/docs.rtcamp.com/rtbiz/core/dev/access-control/index.md

 ##### `get_capability_from_access_role( $module_key, $role )`

 This method return the capability name text if you pass the module_slug & role.
-It will return proper cap if passed module_key is registered with Rt_Access_Control & passed role is valid.
+It will return proper cap if passed module_key is registered with Rtbiz_Access_Control & passed role is valid.

 Other wise it will return empty string.